- The purpose of BI dashboards

 Where will people view this dashboard?
 On a TV?
 At their desk?
 On a phone?
 Make sure you see the dashboard as it will be seen, and adjust accordingly.
 The major consideration here is whether the screen is fixed, as that fixed screen real estate limits the number of questions you can include.
 But outside a fixed-screen scenario, you can include as many questions as you want.
 You’ll often see articles recommending to limit visualizations to some number.
 That’s useful as general advice if you take it to mean you should be selective about what to include.
 The important part is to make sure those charts are legible, and it’s better to have a dashboard that requires some scrolling than to omit relevant and critical signals.

-Tune for speed
+Tune your BI dashboard for speed

 We wrote an article on how to make dashboards faster, but it’s worth reiterating here.
 The easiest way to make dashboards load faster is to ask for less data.
 Sometimes you really do need a lot of data, but if you’re including historical data, how far back do you really have to go?
 And do you have to load it every time someone consults the dashboard, or can you leave it up to the viewer to broaden the date filter, or to dive down into a particular question?
 You can also break up a dashboard into multiple dashboards to reduce the number of items that need to load on a single one.

-Be precise with titles and descriptions
+Use precise titles and descriptions

 You can significantly improve a dashboard just by touching up its documentation.
 For example, compare “Customer orders” to “Global L7 average daily count of customer orders.”
 And fill out the descriptions to all questions on your dashboard.
 For larger dashboards, you can use text cards to title sections of your dashboards.
 Anticipate questions and add text cards that address those questions (e.g., explaining deviations in the data: outages, product releases, major sales or marketing campaigns, and so on).
 Consider including contact info and links to related questions, dashboards, and other relevant documents or websites.

-Adding filters and making dashboards interactive
+Adding filters and making interactive BI dashboards

 Add filters to your dashboard